bbcmicrobit/micropython/docs/microbit_micropython_api.rst

     # Only available for touch pins 0, 1, and 2.
 Sets the touch mode.
     # Value can be either RESISTIVE or CAPACITIVE
     pin.set_touch_mode(value)
+    # Only available for touch pins 0, 1, and 2.
+Re-calibrates the touch pin
+    # detection.
+    pin.touch_calibrate()

 Except in the case of the pins marked **V2**, which offers the following API: